Cost of Owning an Australian Cattle Dog

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Hip Dysplasia screening, Progressive Retinal Atrophy screening, Deafness screening

 Australian Cattle Dogs should receive breed-specific screening for hip dysplasia starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Catching problems early gives you more treatment options and better odds.

 Cost of Australian Cattle Dog Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Australian Cattle Dog ownership:
+These ranges reflect national averages for Australian Cattle Dog ownership.

 More Australian Cattle Dog Guides

-Find more specific guidance for Australian Cattle Dog health and care:
+Find more specific guidance for Australian Cattle Dog health and care.

 Hip and Joint Health Management